A LITTLE BIT OF HISTORY

-In order to protect the town and its wealth Provins got fortified.
+In order to protect the town and its wealth, Provins got fortified.
 Provins’ ramparts were built between IXth and XIIIth centuries, with different towers and fortified gates.
-Today we can still see 1.200 metres of the original ramparts and 22 towers.
+Today we can still see 1.200 meters of the original ramparts and 22 towers.
 From the Tour César (XIIth century), the most iconic tower and the town’s symbol, you can enjoy fantastic 360º views.

 What else?
 Provins has 58 structures registered in the French inventory of Historical Buildings so the town can keep you busy for a while.
 We enjoyed especially La Grange aux Dîmes, an ancient covered market from the XIIIth century where different objects and mannequins show visitors how was life and customs during the Medieval fairs.

 People say that in Provins there is the Upper Town, the Lower Town . . . and the Underground Town.
 And it is true because under the street level there are kilometers and kilometers of subterranean galleries, vaulted halls, and even crypts!
 How come?
 In old Provins, all houses had an underground part consisting (most of the times) of a beautiful vaulted hall usually built 3/4 below the ground level.
 This part of the house had an independent access to the street and usually was rented to merchants to install their shops or warehouses during fair time.

 The vast network of underground passages is mainly from the XIIIth century.
 These galleries are divided into three categories: